Bayesian spline-based hidden Markov models with applications to actimetry data and sleep analysis: Inference

-where $c_{j}=\frac{r_{c}-r_{j-4}}{r_{j-1}-r_{j-4}}$ and $u_{i}\stackrel{iid}{\sim} U(0,1)$.
-Here the $\Tilde{a}^{'}_{i,j}$ are generated from the deterministic rule in \citet{de2001practical}, except for $\Tilde{a}^{'}_{i,n^{*}+4} $ where one degree of freedom is introduced through $u_{i}$.
+where $c_{j}=(r_{c}-r_{j-4})/(r_{j-1}-r_{j-4})$ and $u_{i}\stackrel{iid}{\sim} U(0,1)$.
+Here the $\Tilde{a}^{'}_{i,j}$ are generated using the deterministic rule in \citet{de2001practical}, except for $\Tilde{a}^{'}_{i,n^{*}+4} $ where we introduce one degree of freedom through $u_{i}$.
 This way of updating allows us to effectively use knowledge from current spline parameters, while also allowing for a possible improvement on the fit resulting from the introduction of a new knot point.
+This design can also be related to the idea of ``centering" reversible jump proposals proposed in \citet{brooks2003efficient} where current and proposed parameters produce similar likelihoods.

-The parameters in $\Tilde{\delta}$ and $\Tilde{\Gamma}$ are unchanged for this move.
-Next, consider the death of a knot point and suppose that the current model has knot configuration $(K,R_{K})$.
-A knot, $r_{d^{*}}$, is chosen at random from the set of existing knots $\{r_{1},...,r_{K}\}$ and then deleted.
-The spline parameters associated with this move are updated according to the inverse transformation of \eqref{eq:5}:
+Next, consider the death of a knot point from the current knot configuration $(K,R_{K})$.
+A knot, $r_{d^{*}}$, is chosen at random from the set of existing knots $\{r_{1},\ldots,r_{K}\}$ and then deleted.
+The spline parameters associated with this move are updated according to the inverse transformation of \eqref{eq:birth}:

-where $c_{j}=\frac{r_{d^{*}}-r_{j-4}}{r_{j-1}-r_{j-4}}$.
-The parameters in $\Tilde{\delta}$ and $\Tilde{\Gamma}$ remain unaltered in this move.
-We note the difference between our birth and death proposals to those in \citet{sharef2010bayesian} (see equation 3.1 therein), who propose a parameterization where the transformation acts on the exponentials of the spline coefficients.
-Such a scheme is problematic as the proposed parameters from the death step are not guaranteed to be positive.
+where $c_{j}=(r_{d^{*}}-r_{j-4})/(r_{j-1}-r_{j-4})$.
+The parameters for the state process remain unaltered in either birth or death move\footnote{We note the difference between our birth and death proposals to those in \citet{sharef2010bayesian} (see equation 3.1 therein), who propose a parameterization where the transformation acts on the exponentials of the spline coefficients (restricted to be positive).
+Such a scheme may be problematic as the proposed parameters from the death step based on the deterministic rules are not guaranteed to be positive.}.